 Can you share some experiences how it impacts your own life and the people who contact you?

-I am unable to have retirement accounts, investment accounts, and risk the possibility of having my bank accounts closed as FATCA is in the implementation process in France.
+I am unable to have retirement accounts, or investment accounts, and risk the possibility of having my bank accounts closed as FATCA is in the implementation process in France.

 Each situation can be quite different.
 Having said this, a pragmatic approach is necessary.
-A cool head needs to prevail; don’t let fear, desperation and angst be the driving force in making any hasty decisions.
+A cool head needs to prevail; don’t let fear, desperation, and angst be the driving force in making any hasty decisions.
 Proper consultation needs to be done based on each situation.
 This may result in consulting a tax firm that has solid experience in working with Americans overseas, a tax attorney, or a US citizenship attorney if one is an “accidental American”.
 I also recommend that a second and at times a third opinion be secured to ensure the information received is accurate and the fee charged is reasonable.

 Do you still have a US passport and if so why?
 Would you ever renounce?